 Institutions and workplaces can help build a respectful, gender-equal culture.
 Law and policy change is necessary too, including a robust commitment to address gender inequalities which underpin violence against women.

 White Ribbon Australia, a national violence-prevention organisation, is making a leading contribution to the work in Australia.
 One of its most important features is a focus on men and boys.
 The international White Ribbon campaign rests on the fundamental belief that men and boys can and do play positive roles in ending violence against women.
-As I outline in the White Ribbon report Men Speak Up (2011), there are many steps men can take in their everyday lives to help rid our communities of sexual assault and domestic violence.
+As I outlined in the White Ribbon report Men Speak Up (2011), there are many steps men can take in their everyday lives to help rid our communities of sexual assault and domestic violence.
 Some involve how we parent boys.

-Two points first.
-One, it’s not fair to lump parents with sole responsibility for raising non-violent boys.
-At the same time, although this is a community responsibility, parents have vital roles to play.
-Two, nor is it fair that most rape-prevention efforts have focused on girls and young women.
+- nor is it fair that most rape-prevention efforts have focused on girls and young women.
 Girls are constantly told to protect themselves, to guard their drinks, and so on.
 Yes, increasing girls’ self-protection skills and resistance to violence is important.
 But it is just as important, if not more so, to nurture non-violence among boys.

 The challenge is to raise our sons in such a way that pressuring or forcing someone into sex is unthinkable.
 Given this, the challenge is to find alternatives for them to the toxic messages about masculinity and sexuality that are part of our culture.

 With younger boys, teach them about bodily respect and integrity – about when and how it is appropriate to touch others or to be touched.
 Encourage non-violent and respectful behaviour to boys’ siblings, friends, and others.
 ‘Walk the walk’ by being a good role model, including how you discipline children and how you relate to the other adults around them.
 Avoid harsh and violent parenting.